 Not having a Chinese driving license, I thought this would be the safest way to visit close by areas without being dependent on public transport.
 And indeed the vehicle brought us save to the Xiagei hot springs with the natural bridge formation and a huge green valley with a lake and grazing yaks.

 Chengdu 成都 – home of the Pandas

-With our flight the next day back to Chengdu our trip through Xīnán was almost over.
-Since Chengdu airport is my usual gate to China, I know already most of the places in the the city.
-However, before taking the train back to Nanchong we spent another day with visiting the Wenshu Yuan Monastery and Jinli pedestrian street.
+With our flight the next day back to Chengdu our trip through Xīnán was almost over Since Chengdu airport is my usual gate to China, I already know most of the places in the city.
+However, before taking the train back to Nanchong we spent another day visiting the Wenshu Yuan Monastery and Jinli pedestrian street.
 The latter one is always a good spot for street photography.

 However, it turned to be out that a simple walk to the railway station for buying the train tickets to Nanchong gave fantastic opportunities for street shots.